 4. COURSES OUTSIDE OF ARTS & SCIENCE: Courses offered by the host university's faculties and/or schools outside of Arts & Science are bound by the same credit limit as McGill courses: refer to: e-calendar

 6. Distance Education courses (Online courses): You are allowed a maximum of 6 online credits to be used towards the fulfillment of elective credit requirement of your degree.
 Before registering, you must seek prior approval by the Director of Advising Services.
-Please submit your written request to mary [dot] gauthier [at] mcgill [dot] ca ( ) In your email indicate reasons for taking online course and provide a detailed course syllabus, which must include the method of evaluation.
+Please submit your written request to mary [dot] gauthier [at] mcgill [dot] ca (Mary Gauthier).
+In your email indicate reasons for taking online course and provide a detailed course syllabus, which must include the method of evaluation.

 7. Courses must receive final grades and be passed with a grade of "C", or better, at the host university.
 Grades of C-, Pass (P) and Satisfactory (S) will not be accepted for transfer credits.
 The letter grades achieved at the host university will take precedence over the corresponding numerical grades if both are provided.
-If the host university does not use a letter grade system, you must consult with the mary [dot] gauthier [at] mcgill [dot] ca (Study Away/Transfer Credit Coordinator) to confirm the minimum grade required for transfer credit.
+If the host university does not use a letter grade system, you must consult with the mary [dot] gauthier [at] mcgill [dot] ca (Mary Gauthier) to confirm the minimum grade required for transfer credits.
 Please refer to the University e-calendar for more information on Transfer Credits.